chiarabarbieri/SNPs_HumanOrigins_Recipes/README.md

 # SNPs HumanOrigins Recipes
 ## Commands and R scripts to analyse SNP data

-The folder contains different sections for most used analysis methods to perform on SNP chip databases.
-It is particularly tailored to the use of the Human Origins Affymetrix array, and for analysis of human population history.
+This project contains different folders (sections) for some of the most used analysis methods to be performed on SNP chip databases.
+It is particularly tailored to the Human Origins Affymetrix array, and for analysis of human population history.

 The commands use publicity available softwares and packages such as: